Home

 We are a parish of the Russian Orthodox Church Outside Russia (ROCOR) in the Diocese of Great Britain and Western Europe (ROCOR), striving to live the Orthodox Faith.

-Divine Liturgy every Sunday at 10.00 a.m. and some Saturdays at 9.00 a.m.
+Divine Liturgy every Sunday at 10.00 a.m. and some weekdays at 9.30 a.m. or just after

 Contribution Lunch and talk by one of the clergy after the Liturgy on the last Sunday of the month